 Notable cases before the United States Supreme Court include:

 - National Pork Producers Council & American Farm Bureau Federation v.
 Ross, No. 21-468 (U.S. Sup.
-Ct., to be argued Oct.
+Ct., argued Oct.
 2022): lead counsel in district court, Ninth Circuit, and Supreme Court—obtained certiorari over California’s opposition, in a case designed from its initiation to reach the Supreme Court—whether the dormant Commerce Clause permits California to use a pork sales ban to impose its preferred sow-housing methods on farmers nationwide.

 - Weyerhaueser Co. v.
 U.S. Fish & Wildlife Service, No. 17-71 (U.S. Sup.
 Ct. argued Oct.
 2018): lead counsel and argued—obtained certiorari over United States' opposition, and prevailed 8-0 on the merits, on the issues of whether Fish & Wildlife Service may designate non-habitat as critical habitat for the endangered dusky gopher frog and whether FWS's economic analysis is judicially reviewable.